tinyprinter/tinyprinter.club/content/_index.md

 # So you want to have a Little Printer

 Good news!
 You came to the right place.
-This page (hopefully) contains all the information and tools you need for it.
+This page (hopefully) contains all the information and tools you need for it. **But first: [join our Discord!](https://discord.gg/4XCcNRb)** It's where all the development happens, and where you can get help if you get stuck with something.

 # What you'll need